PyFstat/PyFstat/joss-paper/paper.md

 - providing a set of production-ready search classes for use cases not yet covered by LALSuite itself, most notably for MCMC-based candidate followup.

-So far, *PyFstat* has been used
+So far, `PyFstat` has been used for

-- for the original proposal of using MCMC for CW candidate followup [@Ashton:2018ure];
+- the original proposal of MCMC followup for CW candidates [@Ashton:2018ure];
-- for developing glitch-robust CW search methods [@Ashton:2018qth];
+- developing glitch-robust CW search methods [@Ashton:2018qth];
-- for speeding up long-transient searches with GPUs [@Keitel:2018pxz];
+- speeding up long-transient searches with GPUs [@Keitel:2018pxz];
-- for the followup from all-sky searches for CWs from sources in binary systems, see @Covas:2020nwy and @Abbott:2020mev.
+- followup of candidates from all-sky searches for CWs from sources in binary systems, see @Covas:2020nwy and @Abbott:2020mev.

 # Acknowledgements

-We acknowledge contributions to the package from Karl Wette, Sylvia Zhu and Dan Foreman-Mackey. and helpful suggestions by John T. Whelan and Luca Rei and the LIGO-Virgo-KAGRA Continuous Wave working group.
+We acknowledge contributions to the package from Karl Wette, Sylvia Zhu and Dan Foreman-Mackey;
+as well as helpful suggestions by John T. Whelan and Luca Rei and the LIGO-Virgo-KAGRA Continuous Wave working group.
-D.~K. and R.~T. are supported by European Union FEDER funds, the Ministry of Science, Innovation and Universities and the Spanish Agencia Estatal de Investigación grants PID2019-106416GB-I00/AEI/10.13039/501100011033, FPA2016-76821-P,
+D.K. and R.T. are supported by European Union FEDER funds, the Ministry of Science, Innovation and Universities and the Spanish Agencia Estatal de Investigación grants PID2019-106416GB-I00/AEI/10.13039/501100011033, FPA2016-76821-P,